In this Article

 - Two very different cathedrals sit at opposite ends of Hope Street, the Anglican Liverpool Cathedral and the Catholic Metropolitan Cathedral.
 The Liverpool, started in 1904 and completed in 1978, is a traditional Gothic design with imposing large spaces and magnificent stained glass windows.
 The Metropolitan is very modern, and despite looking newer, the Met was consecrated in 1967, meaning it was completed before the Gothic Anglican Cathedral down the street.
 The Met is circular in design and topped with a round spire with spikes jutting up into the air.

-- Liverpool FC and Everton FC are premiership football clubs both situated in Liverpool.
-Liverpool play at Anfield, while Everton plays out at Goodison Park
+- Liverpool FC and Everton FC are premiership football clubs both situated in Liverpool on opposite ends of Stanley Park.
+Liverpool play at Anfield Road, while Everton play their matches at Goodison Park

-- The Bluecoat The Bluecoat is the oldest Grade 1 listed building in Liverpool’s city centre (dating back to 1717).
-Following a £14.5m redevelopment, it re-opened in March 2008, as a major landmark on the UK map of contemporary culture.
-With a new wing of galleries and a state-of-the-art Performance Space, the Bluecoat showcases talent across all creative disciplines including visual art, music, literature, dance and live art, and nurtures new talent by providing studio spaces for artists within a unique creative community the Bluecoat
+- The Bluecoat - The the Bluecoat is the oldest Grade 1 listed building in Liverpool’s city centre (dating back to 1717).
+Following a £14.5 million redevelopment, it re-opened in March 2008, as a major landmark on the UK map of contemporary culture.
+With a new wing of galleries and a state-of-the-art Performance Space, the Bluecoat showcases talent across all creative disciplines including visual art, music, literature, dance and live art, and nurtures new talent by providing studio spaces for artists within a unique creative community.

 [edit] Events and Festivals